 After creating your account, you’ll be logged in automatically and redirected to your account page, which is often called the “dashboard.”
 HideMyAss! doesn’t provide you with an extensive dashboard, but they do a pretty good job of covering the essential stuff for your account.
 The main page of your dashboard holds your personal details (username, email, and password) and your licenses (if you have any).
 You can also purchase a new subscription plan (a license) for the VPN and redeem an activation code from the same page.

 If you’re looking for more features, in the top-right corner of your screen you can see your username available as a clickable menu.
 Go ahead and click it.
 The newly-opened menu lets you navigate between your account’s homepage, the settings sections of your account, the download category, the support section and a log out button you can use to sign out of your account.
 The only settings you can change for your account are the email and your password.

-Moreover, scrolling further down on the page will let you download the app for several devices, which include Windows, Mac, iOS, Android and Linux.
-Clicking any of the devices will show you the same dialog as above, prompting you to either buy a license or download a free trial, instead of letting you download the app as you should.
+Scrolling further down on the page will apparently let you download the app for several devices, which include Windows, Mac, iOS, Android and Linux.
+However, clicking any of the devices will show you the same dialog as above, prompting you to either buy a license or start a free trial, instead of letting you download the app as you should.

 Installing it on your computer

 We’re only going to get into details on how you can deploy the Windows application on your computer since we believe that Windows computers are the most commonly-owned hardware in a household.